Project phases

 - Can DNA identification technology be adapted into a handheld portable field device for rapid disease detection?

-After developing new rapid detection technology that successfully detects the pathogen that causes oak wilt, researchers will test the new technology with other priority invasive forest pathogens.
+After developing new rapid detection technology that successfully detects the pathogen that causes oak wilt, researchers tested the new technology with other priority invasive forest pathogens.
 This includes Dutch elm disease, Annosum root rot, bur oak blight, and cankers in black walnut trees.

 Research questions